Usman-Ubaid/Usman-Ubaid/README.md

 ### 👋 Welcome to my GitHub Profile.

-👨‍💻️ A Software Developer (front-end development)
+👨‍💻️ A Full-Stack Developer

-- 🔭 Currently working on and learning about TypeScript, NodeJS, and SQL.
+- 🔭 Currently working on and learning about NextJS.
 - 🌱 Courses that I've taken recently:
     - [Introduction to Node.js](https://frontendmasters.com/courses/node-js-v3/)
     - [API Design in Node.js](https://frontendmasters.com/courses/api-design-nodejs-v4/)